rgson/ticklet/README.md

                         set the status
   -m SUMMARY, --summary SUMMARY
                         set the summary
+  -r FROM TO, --rename FROM TO
+                        rename a ticket
   -p PROFILE, --profile PROFILE
                         use an alternative configurations profile
 ```